Matcha Chia Pudding

 Oh, and if you'd like to try the fancy-dessert matcha pudding, we've got it: it's our silken tofu matcha flan recipe — vegan and low-fat.

-For more healthy chia pudding ideas instead, check out our chai milk tea pudding and strawberry protein pudding.
+For more healthy chia pudding ideas instead, check out our chai milk tea pudding, overnight quinoa chia pudding, blue pudding, and protein tofu chia pudding.

 Ingredients